Where We Work

 Working with the government to ensure people have access to essential care, including medication to prevent and treat diseases and corrective surgeries for trachoma and lymphatic filariasis infections.

-Partnering with communities to ensure families have access to vitamin A and other essential nutrients needed to ensure good health and combat malnutrition.
+Partnering with communities to ensure families have access to critical vitamins and nutrients needed to ensure good health and combat malnutrition.

 Last year, we helped millions build lasting change